Anthony38657/CIS-1051-Final-Project/preposal.md

 ## What idea(s) do you have for your final project?

-The idea that I have for my final project is to program a gobang game.
+The idea that I have for my final project is to program a renju game.

 ## If you plan to collaborate with one or two classmates, what are their names?